Arif32-dev/Google-SpreadSheet-to-WP-Table-Sync/readme.txt

 🤚 **Horizontall Dragging:** User will be able to drag the table horizontally.
 This will improve the reading experience of the table for the user's.

+🙈 **Hide column:** Hide you google sheet table column on desktop screen OR mobile screens.
+Protect you data if you don't want to publish everything in the web.

 🚀  [Get The PRO Version](https://wppool.dev/sheets-to-wp-table-live-sync/) | 👩🏼‍💻 [Get Support](https://wppool.dev/sheets-to-wp-table-live-sync/)